Dr. Justin Bailey

 - B.A.
 Moody Bible Institute

 I work at the intersection of Christian theology, culture, and ministry.
-Having served as a pastor in a number of diverse settings, my work as a professor explores the ways that culture shapes the practice of Christian faith, as well as the ways that the Christian imagination shapes believers to participate in culture.
+My work as a professor explores the ways that culture shapes the practice of Christian faith, as well as the ways that the Christian faith enables culture care.
 My research seeks to bridge gaps between church and academy, exploring the formational spaces where they overlap.
 As a theology professor at Dordt, I resonate deeply with Dordt’s task and calling to provide an academically rigorous and culturally engaged education, shaped deeply by the Reformed theological vision.
+I am an ordained minister in the Christian Reformed Church, and have served as a pastor in Filipino-American, Korean-American, and Caucasian-American settings.

 AREAS OF INTEREST

 Cultural hermeneutics, Imaginative apologetics, Protestant aesthetics, Spiritual Formation, Technology and Media, Faith and Doubt

 - “The Theodramatic Imagination.”
 International Journal of Public Theology: 12 (2018), 455–470